WGBH-MLA/openvault3/app/views/collections/animals.md

 ## intro

-The GBH Animals collection is a collection of approximately 95 WGBH programs from 1973-2020 featuring interviews, program excerpts and original footage on the topic of Animals and Animal Conservation.
+Made possible through a generous gift from a donor as part of the GBH Media Library and Archives NEH Challenge grant, the GBH Animals collection includes approximately 95 WGBH programs from 1973-2020 featuring interviews, program excerpts and original footage on the topic of Animals and Animal Conservation.

 ### Background